Beam axle

-A beam axle, rigid axle or solid axle is a dependent suspension design in which a set of wheels is connected laterally by a single beam or shaft.
-Beam axles were once commonly used at the rear wheels of a vehicle, but historically they have also been used as front axles in four-wheel-drive vehicles.
-In most automobiles, beam axles have been replaced with front and rear independent suspensions.
+A beam axle, rigid axle, or solid axle is a dependent suspension design in which a set of wheels is connected laterally by a single beam or shaft.
+Beam axles were once commonly used at the rear wheels of a vehicle, but historically, they have also been used as front axles.
+In most automobiles, beam axles have been replaced with front (IFS) and rear independent suspensions (IRS).

 Implementation

-With a beam axle the camber angle between the wheels is the same no matter where it is in the travel of the suspension.
+With a beam axle, the camber angle between the wheels is the same regardless of its location in the travel of the suspension.

-A beam axle's fore & aft location is constrained by either: trailing arms, semi-trailing arms, radius rods, or leaf springs.
-The lateral location can be constrained by a Panhard rod, a Scott Russell linkage or a Watt's linkage, or some other arrangement, most commonly by the leaf springs.
+A beam axle's location in the fore and aft directions is constrained by one of several suspension components, including trailing arms, semi-trailing arms, radius rods, and leaf springs.
+The lateral location can be constrained by a Panhard rod, a Scott Russell linkage, a Watt's linkage, or some other arrangement, most commonly by the leaf springs.
 Shock absorbers and either leaf springs, coil springs, or air bags are used to control vertical movement.

-The Twist-beam rear suspension is a similar suspension design, however its beam axle is able to twist, thereby functioning as an anti-roll bar to control the roll motion of the body, and is considered to be a semi-independent suspension design.